edraj/pydmart/README.md

 2. instantiate an object `d_client = DmartService({dmart_instance_url}, {username}, {password})`
 3. connect the client to the Dmart instance and authenticate your user `await d_client.connect()`

-then you will be able to retrieve your profile as simple as `await d_client.get_profile()`
+You will be able to retrieve your profile as simple as `await d_client.get_profile()`